Terrible Claw Lobster Facts

 - Also, to date, researchers have encountered only a small handful of individuals.
 Furthermore, all of these have been in only one specific location.
 It has never been seen anywhere else.

-- Due to its fearsome appearance, one might fear it.
-Yet, in actuality, it ranks as an extremely tiny variety of lobster.
+- Due to the rather fearsome appearance of the creature, one might fear it.
+Yet, in actuality, it ranks as an extremely tiny variety of lobster. it therefore poses absolutely no danger to humans.

-- Since so few individuals have been seen, the IUCN currently has no listing for the creature.
-More data is needed to reach any conclusions.
+- Also, since so few individuals have been seen, the IUCN currently has no listing for the creature.
+As a result of this lack of information, more data is needed to reach any conclusions.

 Terrible Claw Lobster Physical Description